-In assessing its compliance with the QCA Code, the Company’s Board of Directors (the “Board”) is mindful that in some areas it does not fully comply with the QCA Code.
-Such non- compliance, particularly with regard to the combined roles of Chairman and Interim CEO, reflects the size of the Company, its stage of development and the complex scientific/specialist nature of certain of its activities.
+In assessing its compliance with the QCA Code, the Company’s Board of Directors (the “Board”) is mindful that in some areas it may not fully comply with the QCA Code.
+Such non- compliance reflects the size of the Company, its stage of development and the complex scientific/specialist nature of certain of its activities.
 The Board is alert to the potential risks this may create and has therefore provided the following background and explanation.

-Messrs Lewis and Higgins chair the Company’s two key committees and also meet with the Chairman separately on a regular basis.
-Board meetings have appropriately robust agendas and are held face to face in the US between 5 and 6 times a year over one and a half days each.
+Messrs Lewis and van Zwanenberg chair the Company’s two key committees and also meet with the Chairman separately on a regular basis.
+Board meetings have appropriately robust agendas and are held face to face in the US 5 times a year.
 The US is the main centre of activity and management of the Company.
 Each Board meeting also includes involvement of the key executive leadership not on the Board.
-Messrs Lewis and Higgins are satisfied that the current Board has the right mix of skills that are relevant to the Company’s current position and stage of development.
-They are also satisfied that they present effective challenges to the executive Directors and management team.
+Messrs Lewis and van Zwanenberg are satisfied that the current Board has the right mix of skills that are relevant to the Company’s current position and stage of development.
+They are also satisfied that they present effective challenges to the Executive Directors and management team.

 The Company has established specific committees and implemented certain policies and practices to ensure that: